Top 6 PDF Editors to Use in 2019 (Updated, 2021)Donna Marie Padua

 5. Mobile support

 While deep PDF editing is best done on a desktop, it’s nice to be able to review and annotate files when you’re out and about.
-Typically, PDFs can be reviewed in any PDF reader or editor, regardless of which one they were created in.
+Typically, PDFs can be reviewed in any PDF reader or editor, regardless of which one they were created.
 Consider looking for an editor with a dedicated mobile app optimized for mobile devices or cloud access to features through a mobile browser.

 One of the great things about a PDF is that it can be read and edited in any PDF program regardless of its creation.
 So beyond the features outlined here, let your personal preferences guide you in making your decision.